 But difficult access in the dry would probably not be ‘pounced on too much’ (think Brook McD).

-The track planing and layout IMO is a little poor.
-Crosses 2 roads and runs over existing tracks.
 It is like they put money on the top but the rest of the track was was not very well planed.
 Weird thing cos the top part is almost useless and the part of the track could be add to the bike park is impossible to maintain like that or even ruins other tracks.

 Because they're probably not using the correct medics, probably just normal ambo paramedics who aren't prepared to go down on a rope.
 For goodness sake there are motocross events where a man stands on a hill like that roped in to swing out and catch falling bikes and body's.